roualdes/bridgestan/c-example/README.md

 The makefile here also shows how to create a `.a` static library using the BridgeStan source, and then compiling an executable which is independent of the location of the model.
+This can use the same source file as dynamic linking, it is just the build which differs.

 ```shell
 make example_static